- Use resource sets to create a localized app.

 To change the locale in the emulator by using the adb shell.

-- Pick the locale you want to test and determine its language and region codes, for
+- Pick the locale you want to test and determine its BCP-47 language tag, for

 - Launch an emulator.